nukeworm/hackerRankC/README.md

-This repository contains all my HackerRank problem's solutions.
+This repository contains all my HackerRank solutions.